abhishek-kumar-code/Redfish_Public/Specification.md

 For details on responses to Action requests, see [Action](#actions-post).

-##### Update (PATCH)
+##### Update (PATCH)<a id="update-patch"></a>

 The PATCH method is the preferred method used to perform updates on pre-existing resources.
 Changes to one or more properties within the resource addressed by the request Uri are sent in the request body.
 Properties not specified in the request body are not directly changed by the PATCH request.
-When modification is successful, the response may contain a representation of the resource after the update was done as described in [Data modification requests](#data-modification-requests).
+When modification is successful, the response may contain a representation of the resource after the update was done as described in [Success responses to modification requests](#success-responses-to-modification-requests).
 The implementation may reject the update operation on certain fields based on its own policies and in this case, not process any of the requested modifications.

 * Services shall support the PATCH method to update properties within a resource.
 * If the resource or all properties can never be updated, HTTP status code [405](#status-405) shall be returned.